 The Arthropod Research Collection (ARC) is important to taxonomic research here and elsewhere around the world.
 It is also vital to the identification services I provide.
-Since 2010, the ARC has made 76 loans of 18,765 specimens to taxonomic researchers around the world.
+Since 2010, the ARC has made 82 loans of 18,866 specimens to taxonomic researchers around the world.
 During that same period, donations and acquisitions to the collection totaled approximately 40,000 specimens, including the Ken Christiansen Collembola collection (~6000 specimens), the Ed Voss insect collection (6,382 specimens), the Mo Nielsen Lepidoptera collection (~11,000 specimens), the Owen Perkins Michigan butterfly collection (~7,000 specimens), and 2036 voucher specimens from Dr. Eric Metzler’s surveys of the White Sands and Carlsbad National Monuments in New Mexico.
 In addition, in 2014 we managed to return 27,582 specimens of Berosus water beetles back to their rightful institutions, which had originally been borrowed by the late Dr. Eileen van Tassell.
-Major curation of the Coleoptera and Hymenoptera collections has mostly been completed, but some upgrades to the taxonomy and arrangement are still needed On-going curation efforts now mainly involve the Lepidoptera.
-Through Dr. Cognato’s ADBC grant, we have imaged nearly all of our slide and alcohol vial collections and have imaged many of our drawers of pinned specimens with a new robotic camera system as a means of eventually databasing those specimens.
-Currently we have about 150,000 specimens in the collection databased.
-We are part of a multi-institutional LepNet grant with a goal of databasing 120,000 of the North American Lepidoptera specimens in our collection.
+Major curation of the Coleoptera and Hymenoptera collections has mostly been completed, but some upgrades to the taxonomy and arrangement are still needed.
+On-going curation efforts now mainly involve the Lepidoptera.
+Through Dr. Cognato’s ADBC grant, we have imaged nearly all of our slide and alcohol vial collections and have imaged many of our drawers of pinned specimens.
+Currently we have about 185,000 specimens in the collection databased.
+We are part of a multi-institutional LepNet grant with a goal of databasing 125,000 of the North American Lepidoptera specimens in our collection.
 To assist with this grant, myself and museum curators are curating as much of the Lepidoptera collection as we can to modern taxonomic rankings before the specimens are databased.
 My recent past efforts with Dr. Delfosse’s now finished BMSB Classical Biocontrol grant contributed to the risk assessment testing of nearly 30 species of native stink bugs as possible hosts of an imported egg parasitoid wasp being considered for BMSB control.
 I identified several thousand specimens comprising 125 species of Cerambycidae and 53 species of Buprestidae for Dr. McCullough’s research.
 I have also identified several thousand specimens of Scolytinae bark beetles for Dr. Cognato’s EDRR project.